 Military Sexual Trauma Statistics

+The United States military is unfortunately notorious for high rates of MST, and given the low rates of reporting, the problem is suspected to be even worse.
 In 2014 alone, 10,400 men and 8,500 women on active duty reported experiencing some form of unwanted sexual contact - numbers that are actually much higher, since 81% of men and 67% of women who suffer military sexual trauma (MST) do not dare report it.

 In 2012, there were over 14,200 reports of military male rape.
 In 2014, reports suggested that 38 military males were sexually assaulted each day.
 Males in the military are ten times more likely to be sexually assaulted than male civilians.